-BIBS maximizes these impacts by creating an environment at Brown that allows faculty, postdocs and students to innovate, create and advance knowledge in brain science without constraint.
-BIBS supports research, training and outreach to benefit 130+ faculty from a range of academic and clinical departments at Brown University.
-BIBS has recruited and retained world-class faculty, students, and staff; raised $60M in philanthropy and pledged support ($30M since 2015); funded early-stage innovation that has generated new federal funding; supported faculty in grant preparation and management; operates state-of-the-art research facilities and instruments; secured a $11M NIH award to help launch research of early-stage faculty; and supported training including fellowships for postdocs, graduate students and undergraduates; and engaged the local community in brain science.
+Carney Institute maximizes these impacts by creating an environment at Brown that allows faculty, postdocs and students to innovate, create and advance knowledge in brain science without constraint.
+The Institute supports research, training and outreach to benefit 130+ faculty from a range of academic and clinical departments at Brown University.
+The Carney Institute has recruited and retained world-class faculty, students, and staff; raised raised $157M since 2011; funded early-stage innovation that has generated new federal funding; supported faculty in grant preparation and management; operates state-of-the-art research facilities and instruments; secured a $11M NIH award to help launch research of early-stage faculty; and supported training including fellowships for postdocs, graduate students and undergraduates; and engaged the local community in brain science.